undefined06855/casio-minesweeper/README.md

 Minesweeper for the CASIO FX-CG50/Prizm (and similar calculators - if it can take a .g3a it can probably run it!)

+Press F1 to flag and F2 to reveal the cell.

 ## Installation

 Take the .g3a file from the releases panel on the right (if I remember to upload it)